BenBeresfordJones/MGBC-Toolkit/README.md

 git clone https://github.com/BenBeresfordJones/MGBC-Toolkit
 ```

 In the cloned repository, run the install script to install the required datasets and compile the Toolkit.
 Multiple options are provided for installing the Toolkit, and balance different levels of functionality with memory requirements.
-The default settings install the intermediate-size Toolkit (~20 Gb) that supports both the 'closest_taxa' and the 'feature_search' modules.
+The default settings install the intermediate-size Toolkit (~20 Gb) that supports both the `closest_taxa` and the `feature_search` modules.

 ```
 sh install_MGBC.sh <options>
 ```
 Options:
 `-l` installs a reduced Toolkit (<100 Mb).
-Only supports the closest_taxa module.
+Only supports the `closest_taxa` module.
 `-f` installs the FULL Toolkit (~60 Gb).
-Supports the 'hm_blast' module.
+Supports the `hm_blast` module.
 `-F` forces install.
 Overwrites prior installations.

 __Note:__ The full install will take some time (~20 minutes) to download and upack datasests.

 Finally, add the `MGBC_Tk` repository to your `$PATH` variable in `~/.profile`.
 ```
-export PATH=/path/to/MGBC-Toolkit:$PATH
+export PATH="/path/to/MGBC-Toolkit":$PATH
 ```

 ## Running the Toolkit ##